MVandana27/kalyan-jewellers/docs/index.md

-Kalyan Jewellers is one of India’s largest and most trusted jewelry brands, offering an extensive collection of Gold, Diamond, Platinum, and Silver jewelry.
-Established in 1993, Kalyan Jewellers has grown to over 300+ showrooms across India and the Middle East, renowned for their high-quality craftsmanship and authentic designs.
+<p style="color: grey; font-weight: bold;">Kalyan Jewellers is one of India’s largest and most trusted jewelry brands, offering an extensive collection of Gold, Diamond, Platinum, and Silver jewelry.
+Established in 1993, Kalyan Jewellers has grown to over 300+ showrooms across India and the Middle East, renowned for their high-quality craftsmanship and authentic designs.</p>

 For decades, **Kalyan Jewellers** has been synonymous with purity, elegance, and exquisite craftsmanship.
 We take pride in offering a breathtaking collection of **gold, diamond, platinum, and gemstone jewelry**, designed to celebrate every special moment of your life.